cdk8s-team/cdk8s/rfc/helm-synthesis.md

 ```

 > **Note:**
-This is only possible for CDK8s App right now and not CDK8s libraries since libraries are reusable components that defines constructs but CDK8s App contains initialization of these constructs with necessary inputs.
+This is only possible for CDK8s app right now and not CDK8s libraries since libraries are reusable components that defines constructs but CDK8s app contains initialization of these constructs with necessary inputs.

 ---